moddroid94/onthespot/DISCLAIMER.md

 - The developers and contributors assume no liability for any misuse of the software or its source code.

-- OnTheSpot is provided "as is", without warranties of any kind, express or implied.
+- OnTheSpot is provided "as is", without warranties of any kind, expressed or implied.
 The software must not be used for commercial purposes without explicit permission.